Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: MD simulations

 Linear elasticity theory predicts that dislocations traveling at $v_\text{RF}$ emit no shock waves \cite{Eshelby:1949,Gao:1999,Markenscoff:2001b}.
 In atomistic simulations, such shock waves are easily seen as Mach cones \cite{Tsuzuki:2009}.
 They have been reported in previous simulations in Cu \cite{Tsuzuki:2009} and W \cite{Li:2002}.
 Figure \ref{fig:machcone} visualizes Mach cones from the $\sigma_{yy}$ component of the instantaneous stress fields in our models at four different conditions: \begin{itemize} \itemsep=0pt \item Fig. \ref{fig:machcone}.a): LP is transonic, TP subsonic, and the average of the LP and TP velocity is near $v_\text{RF}$.
 In this case, only the LP emits a Mach cone. \item Fig. \ref{fig:machcone}.b): both LP and TP transonic, TP velocity near $v_\text{RF}$.
 In this case, both partials emit Mach cones. \item Fig. \ref{fig:machcone}.c): both LP and TP transonic, both with velocity near $v_\text{RF}$.
 Both emit Mach cones. \item Fig. \ref{fig:machcone}.d): both LP and TP transonic, LP velocity near $v_\text{RF}$.
 Both emit Mach cones. \end{itemize}

-In summary, each partial emits a Mach cone whenever it is transonic, regardless of whether its velocity is near $v_\text{RF}$.
+In summary, each partial emits a Mach cone whenever it is transonic, regardless of whether its velocity is near $v_\text{RF}$ where theory predicts no, or highly suppressed, Mach cones.
+(As we pointed out earlier, theory predicts suppressed shock waves even in the vicinity of $v_\text{RF}$.)
 Only the subsonic TP in Fig. \ref{fig:machcone}.a) does not emit a Mach cone.
 We arrived at the same conclusions when examining Mach cones emitted by dislocations in Cu (not shown).
 We conclude that realistic dislocation models (as opposed to the idealized ones of linear elasticity theory) do not cease to emit shock waves near $v_\text{RF}$.
 Parenthetically, for Ag, the linear elastic model discussed in section \ref{sec:radiationfreetheory} predicts nearly identical $v_\text{RF}$ for both leading and trailing partials as it does for an undissociated edge dislocation.
 Moreover, in Cu, it predicts no radiation free state for either the undissociated edge dislocation or the individuals Shockley partials into which it dissociates.